armindoguerra/data-integration/README.md

 ## 3 - Matching API to get data based on specified parameters

 In this final step we created an API to provide information from the entity for a client.
 The parameters used to capture information is `name` and `zip` code fields.
+The code to this also is in **api.py**.

 # Prepare environment and run API´s (makefile)